sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.11 =
+- Enhancement: Separation of thousands is added to elements when the Add a measuring unit setting is enabled.
+- Enhancement: In Orders, all Formula elements are displayed regardless of selection in Payment Gateways and individual Formula elements with counts are highlighted (Pro).
+- Enhancement: Formula elements are displayed on WooCommerce Cart and Checkout pages (Pro).
+- Enhancement: In Email, all Formula elements are displayed regardless of their selection in Payment Gateways and separate Formula with counting are highlighted (Pro).
+- Fix: When activating the plugin, an error is output due to plugins with the same svgSanitizer library.
+- Fix: Calculations are not made because of totals with the largest ID.
+- Fix: Placeholders in Dropdown and Categories in Templates are not translated.

 = 3.2.10 =
 - Fix: HTML code from Sticky Calculator is loaded on pages without it.